 Fund management fees: Average of 0.7 per cent (much higher than its standard plans at 0.16 per cent)

 Minimum investment: £1

 Wealthify, a subsidiary of Aviva, is a UK-based robo-advisor which invests in ETFs to keep investors’ costs low.
-Like Nutmeg, it uses an automated process to create portfolios to suit a client’s appetite for risk.
+It uses an automated process to create portfolios to suit a client’s appetite for risk.